Real Stories

 Information Security Analyst

-What skills or information did you pick up in the program that has proven useful in your work?
+What skills or knowledge from the program have proven most useful in your work?

-Are there any resources you would recommend to students that supplement the program well (e.g. udemy)?
+Are there any resources you’d recommend to students to supplement the program (e.g., Udemy)?

 Are there any other organizations or groups that you are involved in that you felt was helpful/supportive?